Ayala Malls Feliz

 Ayala Malls Feliz (also known as Feliz Town Center) is a shopping mall developed and managed by Ayala Malls.
 It opened on December 21, 2017.

 This is Ayala Malls' second mall in Pasig, after Ayala Malls The 30th.
-It is located along Marcos Highway just near the boundary with Marikina.
+It is located along Marikina–Infanta Highway just near the boundary with Marikina.

 Etymology

-The word "Feliz" (English: "happy") is a Spanish word, when translated in Tagalog, means "ligaya," which is the name of the intersection where the mall is located.
+The word "Feliz" (English: "happy") is a Spanish word, when translated into Tagalog, means "ligaya," which is the name of the intersection where the mall is located.

 Features

 The mall has four levels, a central garden and events area which makes it the largest mall development by Ayala Malls for the year 2017.